hyperknot/openfreemap/docs/self_hosting.md

 You can either self-host or use our public instance.
 Everything is **open-source**, including the full production setup — there’s no 'open-core' model here.

-When self-hosting, there are two tasks you can set up on a server (see details in the repo README).
+When self-hosting, there are two modules you can set up on a server (see details in the repo README).

 - **http-host**